Mammalian eye: Extraocular anatomy

 In many animals, including humans, eyelids wipe the eye and prevent dehydration.
 They spread tears on the eyes, which contains substances which help fight bacterial infection as part of the immune system.
 Some species have a nictitating membrane for further protection.

 Some aquatic animals have a second eyelid in each eye which refracts the light and helps them see clearly both above and below water.
 Most creatures will automatically react to a threat to its eyes (such as an object moving straight at the eye, or a bright light) by covering the eyes, and/or by turning the eyes away from the threat.
 Blinking the eyes is, of course, also a reflex.

 In many animals, including humans, eyelashes prevent fine particles from entering the eye.
 Fine particles can be bacteria, but also simple dust which can cause irritation of the eye, and lead to tears and subsequent blurred vision.
+In humans, the eyelids are also used in nonverbal communication, and the lashes are sexually and culturally significant.
+Voluntary blinking of the eyelids in succession while making eye contact is considered a feminine flirtatious behaviour.
+Long and prominent lashes are seen as a sign of beauty and are almost universally coveted for emphasizing the eyes and drawing attention to them.

 In many species, the eyes are inset in the portion of the skull known as the orbits or eyesockets.
 This placement of the eyes helps to protect them from injury.
 For some, the focal fields of the two eyes overlap, providing them with binocular vision.
 Although most animals have some degree of binocular vision the amount of overlap largely depends on behavioural requirements.

 In humans, the eyebrows redirect flowing substances (such as rainwater or sweat) away from the eye.

 Function of the mammalian eye

 The structure of the mammalian eye owes itself completely to the task of focusing light onto the retina.
 This light causes chemical changes in the photosensitive cells of the retina, the products of which trigger nerve impulses which travel to the brain.

-In the human eye, light enters the pupil and is focused on the retina by the lens.
+In the mammalian eye, light enters the pupil and is focused on the retina by the lens.
 Light-sensitive nerve cells called rods (for brightness), cones (for color) and non-imaging ipRGC (intrinsically photosensitive retinal ganglion cells) react to the light.
 They interact with each other and send messages to the brain.
 The rods and cones enable vision.
 The ipRGCs enable entrainment to the Earth's 24-hour cycle, resizing of the pupil and acute suppression of the pineal hormone melatonin.